Danand/stable-diffusion-scripts/README.md

 - "Repeats" is the number used to set up the weight of each training subject subset of images.
 - "Epochs" is the multiplier of total steps.
 The trained LoRA can be saved as a ready-to-use model on each epoch.

-### Still can't Understand the difference between "Repeats", "Steps", and "Epochs"?
+### Still can't understand the difference between "Repeats", "Steps", and "Epochs"?

 Take a look at the training images folder: